blue-luke/ckad-exercises/i.crd.md

 - Note: CRD is part of the new CKAD syllabus.
 Here are a few examples of installing custom resource into the Kubernetes API by creating a CRD.

+kubectl api-resources ; look into what this does kubectl api-versions ; lists current valid apis

+Fine. k8s docs, copy and modify the sample crd

 ## CRD in K8s

 ### Create a CustomResourceDefinition manifest file for an Operator with the following specifications :